szoupi/gdpr-cookie-banner-consent/README.md

 ## ASSETS (JOOMLA MAINLY)
 * upload aead_ga.js to to site root /
 * upload video-blocked-accept-cookies-first.png files to site root /
 * Create folder "gdpr-cookie-consent" to site root / and upload there only gdpr-cookie-consent.js and style.css.
-These are the files that are loaded at the head
+These are the files that are loaded at the head (automatically???)

 ## AT THE HEAD OF THE PAGE
 * Load /gdpr-cookie-consent/style.css
 * Load /gdpr-cookie-consent/gdpr-cookie-consent.js